Transit Ridership

 Notes

 1Transit ridership for this indicator is measured using unlinked passenger trips, meaning that each boarding is counted even if it is a transfer.
 Although this method over counts the total number of trips, it provides a more accurate estimate of ridership than linked passenger trips because there is less room for error.
 Ridership statistics include trips by bus, light rail, van pool, and paratransit (a transportation service that helps the elderly or disabled reach medical appointments, school, or work.)
+Data are reported for the fiscal years of Bi-State Development Agency (July to June).

 Data Sources